< Back to policies & procedures

 Technical information about this website's accessibility

-Brigstock and South Norwood Partnership is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+Brigstock Medical Practice is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This website is fully compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.